NGOs - What you Wanted to Know

 If you would like a visit from our EVP coordinator please contact Sally O’Brien

-7. What is LoVE [Leaders of Volunteer Engagement] and what is it for?
+7. What is LoVE" - now ALV [Auckland Leaders of Volunteering] and what is it for?

 Contact Cheryll Martin for more details.